zephrinc/zephr-dashboard/README.md

 3. Nudge is in the LH sidebar on index page above
 4. LH menu is stripped back
 5. Locked component is zephr-panel.html (here: https://divydovy.github.io/zephr-dashboard/zephr-panel.html)

+## To do
+1. Fix NPM build and replace dist changes with source changes (waiting on ticket back from developer on NPM errors)